Extended scattering channels for random matrix simulations of polarized light transport: Theory

 Feeding $\boldsymbol{\Sigma}$ into a real-valued, zero-mean, Gaussian random number generator yields a vector of length $32N^2$, the first and second halves of which contain the real and imaginary parts of the elements of a random normalized scattering matrix.
 These elements can then be carefully rearranged and assembled into a matrix $\Delta\widetilde{\mathbf{S}}$.
 Finally, having also assembled the mean normalized scattering matrix $\langle \widetilde{\mathbf{S}} \rangle $ from the previously computed mean values, the mean-corrected scattering matrix is obtained as $\widetilde{\mathbf{S}} = \langle \widetilde{\mathbf{S}} \rangle + \Delta \widetilde{\mathbf{S}}$.

 Energy conservation (see Appendix~\ref{sec:energy}) dictates that scattering matrices should be unitary.
 A randomly generated matrix from a Gaussian distribution, however, is unitary with probability zero.
 To enforce unitarity, we compute the singular value decomposition $\widetilde{\mathbf{S}} = \mathbf{U}\mathbf{D}\mathbf{V}^\dagger$, and take $\mathbf{U}\mathbf{V}^\dagger$ as our final scattering matrix.
 This procedure preserves the reciprocity built into $\widetilde{\mathbf{S}}$, but alters the matrix relative to the original randomly generated one.
-Alternative strategies that circumvent this problem may be sought in the future.
+Errors introduced by this process have been studied in earlier works~\cite{ByrnesPhD} and alternative strategies that circumvent this problem may be sought in the future.

-Random matrices generated using the above procedure describe scattering media with physical properties given by the choice of input parameters.
+Random matrices generated using the above (and summarized below) describe scattering media with physical properties given by the choice of input parameters.
 Most notably, our model is based on single scattering theory, limiting the medium thickness $L$ to less than a mean free path.
 Scattering matrices for thicker media, however, can be obtained by cascading many instances of randomly generated thin media until the desired thickness is reached.
 This can be achieved through standard product formulae for scattering matrices, or using transfer matrices.
 Additional propagation matrices, which account for the phase accrued over a cascade, are also required; their construction has been described elsewhere~\cite{ByrnesPhD, Byrnes14122022} and shall not be reproduced here.
 We also employ a multi-pool, bootstrapping approach to random matrix sampling, which significantly reduces the number of required matrix products.
 This approach was originally introduced in Refs.~\cite{ByrnesPhD, Byrnes14122022} on an ad-hoc basis, but has since been analyzed in greater detail in a more recent statistical study~\cite{Byrnes2024a}.